Herbert Packer (Royal Navy officer): Second World War

 On 24 August 1939 Packer was appointed to command the cruiser HMS Calcutta.
 In February 1940 the Calcutta and the destroyer HMS Cossack chased the German supply-ship Altmark.
 Captain Philip Vian of the Cossack led a boarding party, in neutral Norwegian waters and freed the 300 captive British sailors on board.
 As captain of HMS Manchester Captain Packer was involved in the Battle of Cape Spartivento.
 On 27 November 1940 the 18th Cruiser Squadron attacked and dispersed a superior Italian fleet off the Sardinian coast.
 Captain Packer, an aggressive commander, suggested in his report that the Admiralty "stow more ammunition for the forward turrets, possibly at the expense of the after turrets" as it was "an experience common to many, if not all, of H.M. ships in action, both in this war and the last, and I am willing to prophesy that it is a situation that is likely to continue, that the foremost turrets fired many more rounds than the after turrets".

 Between 1941 and 1943 Captain Packer was Commanding Officer of HMS Excellent, a shore installation, the Gunnery School on Whale Island, near Portsmouth.
 In the spring of 1943 Captain Packer was put in command of his first battleship – the veteran Warspite.
-The battleship was the H.Q. of Rear Admiral A.W. la Touche Bisset and part of Force H. The 15 in guns bombarded Catania and supported the Allied landings on Sicily and the Italian mainland.
+The battleship was the H.Q. of Rear Admiral Arthur William La Touche Bisset and part of Force H. The 15 in guns bombarded Catania and supported the Allied landings on Sicily and the Italian mainland.
 Warspite was shelling Salerno on 15 September 1943 when a new German weapon was deployed.
 Fritz X wireless guided bombs, controlled by an aircraft at 6000 m, crashed through the decks and one of them exploded in the boiler room.
 Captain Packer managed to bring the crippled ship, under tow, back to Malta and was once again mentioned in despatches.
 He has the rare honour of having been so honoured for his conduct on the same ship in two world wars.